Conducting Background Checks on Tech Contractors

 Another liability that you should consider when contracting tech talent is the potential for the theft of company assets, secrets, research, or any technology that your company is developing.
-According to a study, 59% of employees who quit or are asked to leave their jobs secretly take proprietary data from their employers.
-Innovation and information are the currencies of the tech industry, so it is always best to get protection from this liability in writing, instead of betting on good old human nature.

 In order to protect your company’s most valuable assets, you should create an air-tight Non-Disclosure Agreement (NDA) for all of your tech contractors.
-You should review this agreement thoroughly with any employee and/or agency who you contract, including identifying proprietary information and actions taken on discovery of breach of contract.
+You should review this agreement thoroughly with any employee and/or agency who you contract, including identifying proprietary information and actions taken on the discovery of a breach of contract.

 The last thing you want is for your competitors to get the inside scoop on your upcoming product from the person who you hired to build it.

 Finally, to protect you from the perils of contracting a poor-performer, you may also want to apply the same skill tests to tech contractors that you would use to evaluate new tech hires.

 This process should not be time-consuming.
 The whole point of contracting tech talent is to get work done ASAP, so your skill check needs to be both quick and effective.
 The content of the test should be highly related to the tasks you’re contracting them for and should prove that your contractor can (or can’t) exercise the skill sets that you need so badly.

 For instance, seeing how well a contractor can code in Ruby on Rails or how quickly they can navigate a database will show you that you’re getting the right person for the job.
 If they aren’t the right person for the job, then that’s all there is to it.
 They may bill you for the time it took to complete the test, but that’s better than being billed for a month of mediocre work.